RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-16-citizen-science-with-openrov.markdown

 Citizen scientists may be constrained by money, but they tend to be unconstrained by expertise.
 Therefore they are likely to try solutions that experts would never consider.
 [Orville and Wilbur Wright](http://en.wikipedia.org/wiki/Wright_brothers) were citizen scientists.
 Professional scientists pursued solutions for fixed-wing flight prior to the Wright brothers' success.
 But since the flight problem defied the known science of the day, new approaches were required.

-Amusingly, a successful citizen scientist can become constrained by expertise just like the professionals.
+Amusingly, successful citizen scientists can be outwitted by their own expertise, just like the professionals.
 For example...

 >No flying machine will ever fly from New York to Paris ...[because] no known motor can run at the requisite speed for four days without stopping.
 ><br/>~Orville Wright